 Tenure-Track Assistant Professor

-The Departments of Anthropology and Public Health at Wayne State University invite applications for a Biocultural Anthropologist to be appointed as a full-time, tenure-track Assistant Professor beginning in August 2023.
-The hire will be jointly appointed (50/50) in Anthropology and Public Health, with a tenure home in the Department of Anthropology.
-This search is one of two concurrent hires in the Department of Anthropology.
-Topical areas of interest may include but are not limited to: biological and health impacts of poverty or racism; global and/or public health; human adaptations among diverse populations; reproductive health, stress, and environment.
+The Department of Anthropology at Wayne State University invites applications for a Biological Anthropologist to be appointed as a full-time, tenure-track Assistant Professor beginning in August 2023.
+The search is one of two concurrent hires in the Department of Anthropology.
+We seek an anthropologist who takes a biological or evolutionary approach to understanding human populations, past or present.
+Topical areas of interest may include, but are not limited to human variation, adaptation, development, diet and nutrition, health, disease, reproduction, and demography.
 Geographic area is open.

-Applicants should show promise of excellence in scholarship, including the potential for funded research.
-Teaching responsibilities (2:2) will include graduate level courses in anthropology and undergraduate level courses in public health and anthropology.
-We are particularly interested in candidates whose research expertise complements those of the faculty in the Departments of Anthropology and Public Health and intersects with topics of broad anthropological significance.
+Applicants should show promise of excellence in anthropological scholarship, including the potential for funded research.
+Teaching responsibilities (2:2) will include both undergraduate and graduate level courses in biological anthropology, as well as instruction in quantitative methods.
+As a four-field department, we are particularly interested in candidates whose research expertise complements those of our faculty and intersects with topics of broad anthropological significance.
+A willingness to establish interdisciplinary connections with other programs on campus is also strongly desired.
 The department and college will prioritize candidates whose scholarship and lived experience advances the university’s commitment to diversity, equity, and inclusion.
-A PhD in Anthropology, Public Health, or closely related social science discipline is required by the start of the appointment in August 2023.
+A PhD in Anthropology is required by the start of the appointment in August 2023.

 Candidates should apply via jobs.wayne.edu.
 Applicants will provide (1) a cover letter discussing research plans and accomplishments, as well as experiences with teaching and mentoring students from diverse backgrounds; (2) a curriculum vitae with contact information for three professional references; and (3) a diversity statement that demonstrates commitment to diversity, equity, and inclusion in research, teaching, and service.
 Priority will be given to candidates who apply by August 31, 2022.